Clinics

 Course Description

-The United States Attorney’s Office will select eight to ten students for externships in the Criminal Division of the United States Attorney's Office for the Southern District of New York in Manhattan (“SDNY”), recognized nationally as one of the finest prosecution offices in the country.
+The United States Attorney’s Office will select eight to ten students for externships in the Criminal Division of the United States Attorney's Office for the Southern District of New York in Manhattan (“SDNY”).

 Work of the Criminal Division

-Criminal Division Assistant United States Attorneys (“AUSAs”) handle criminal cases from the initial investigative stage through appeal, presenting cases to the grand jury, negotiating with defense counsel, handling all court appearances and motion practice, trying cases before the bench and jury, and briefing and arguing appeals to the United States Court of Appeals for the Second Circuit.
+Criminal Division Assistant United States Attorneys (“AUSAs”) are responsible for criminal cases from the initial investigative stage through appeal, presenting cases to the grand jury, negotiating with defense counsel, handling all court appearances, motion practice, and hearings, trying jury trials, and briefing and arguing appeals to the United States Court of Appeals for the Second Circuit.
 AUSAs work closely with federal agents, local police, and investigators throughout the process of a criminal investigation and prosecution.
 The cases are often very complex and significant.
 Because Manhattan is the financial capital of the world, as well as a major hub for organized crime, narcotics trafficking, and national security threats, the SDNY handles an unusually large number of cases involving sophisticated schemes in the white collar, public corruption, violent crime, international narcotics trafficking, and domestic and international terrorism areas.

 Fieldwork